CloudCannon/pagefind/docs/content/docs/sub-results.md

 The `content` key can be split on whitespace, and the `locations` will index into this content at the correct positions.
 This allows you to slice the content for each region of the page if you choose, and to generate a highlighted excerpt using that sliced content.

-Also available is the `weightedLocations` list, which can be used to further prioritise sections of the page if they contain higher value words.
+Also available is the `weighted_locations` list, which can be used to further prioritise sections of the page if they contain higher value words.